-Gum disease occurs when the tissue that surrounds and supports your teeth becomes infected.
-The symptoms of gum disease include inflammation, redness, bleeding, bad breath and sponginess of the gums.
+Gum disease occurs when the tissue that surrounds and supports the teeth becomes infected.
+It is very common in Australia, with 3 in every 10 adults having moderate to severe gum disease.
 Brushing your teeth and gums twice daily can help prevent gum disease.

 What causes gum disease?

 Gum disease is caused by plaque, which is a sticky layer of germs that builds up on teeth.
 Plaque irritates the gums, causing them to bleed easily.
 If the plaque is not brushed off, it can become hard and further irritate the gums.
 Hardened plaque is called calculus or tartar.
 It can only be removed by a dental health professional.

 People are more likely to develop gum disease if they: